How your earnings affect your payments

 You can talk to your work coach for more information about surplus earnings.

-If you have an online journal, the statement will show your work allowance and when the surplus reduces.
+The statement in your online journal will show your work allowance and when the surplus reduces.

 If you separate from your partner